jcastle-zz/-playground-FeM-git-in-depth/notes.md

             - Selective changes - git stash -p

 - Repository - files git knows about.
 Contains all your commits.
 In your .git directory.
 Continue to make changes as you work and can always checkout a fresh copy.

+## References, Commits, Branches
+- There are three types of git references - tags & annotated tags, branches, HEAD

+### References
+- References are pointers to commits.
+- Branches is a pointer to a particular reference.
+- The pointer of the current branch changes as new commits are made.
+- HEAD is how git knows what branch you are current on.
+HEAD is how git knows what the next parent will be.
+- HEAD is a pointer that points to the name of the current branch.
+It can point to a commit too which puts us in a detached HEAD state.
+- HEAD moves when you make a commit to an active branch or checkout a new branch.

+### Tags & Annotated Tags
+- Lightweight tags are simple pointer to commit.
+Created when a tag is created with no arguments and captures value of HEAD.
+- Annotated tags - git tag -a - they point to a commit and store additional info including author and date.
+- List all tags in a rep - git tag
+- List all tags and what repo they are point to - git show-ref --tags
+- List all the tags point to a commit - git tag --points-at <commit>
+- Looking at the tag or tagged item - git show <tag-name>
+- Tags & branches - two separators - use branch when new commits will be added.
+Tags are pointers to a commit, a snapshot.
+Tags aren't meant to change and don't move to another commit.

+### HEAD-LESS or Detached HEAD State
+- Occurs when checkout a commit or tag in a specific branch.
+- Git moves HEAD pointer to the commit.
+- When you checkout a new branch, HEAD moves to that branch.
+The value of HEAD points to new SHA.
+- There is not reference pointing to the commits you made in a detached state.
+- If we want to save work in this state:
+    - Create a new branch that points to the last commit you made in the detached state - git branch <new-branch-name> <commit>
+    - Discard your work - dangling commit.
+If you don't do a new commit, these changes will be garbage collected.